 This climber offers just the boost (as well as a 225-pound load capacity) needed to complete your next small-scale household project.
 Despite its compact aluminum frame, the oversized podium and the built-in utility tray in the top cap offer plenty of foot room and storage space to get comfortable mid-air, whether you’re hanging wall art or Christmas stockings.
 A limited lifetime warranty is included to protect you from workmanship or material defects.

 BEST A-FRAME LADDER: Louisville Ladder 6-Foot Fiberglass Ladder

 This sturdy, six-foot-tall fiberglass frame is ideal for both indoor and outdoor jobs.
 Its design details—such as heavy-duty, impact-resistant, non-marring shoes—earn this 300-pound-capacity A-frame ladder high marks.
 Beyond the basics, the molded storage top stands out for being able to hold paint cans, screwdrivers, fasteners—taking strain out of tasks like painting and cleaning.

 BEST EXTENSION LADDER: Louisville Ladder 24-Foot Extension Ladder

 Boasting serrated, slip-resistant D-rung steps along its 24-foot height, this weather-resistant extension ladder with non-conductive fiberglass rails offers all the traction, height, and safety you need for at-home or even industrial use.
 Simple, smart features abound.
 For instance, the non-marring caps affixed to the upper rail ends keep siding, walls, and other surfaces free of the scratches or dings that ordinary ladders leave behind.
-Details like this, and the high quality of construction, are the big reasons why Louisville Ladder extension ladders are a favorite among pros.

 BEST MULTI-USE LADDER: Little Giant 22-Foot Velocity Multi-Use Ladder